AbubakerSalah/Passwod-Generator/README.md

-Random Password-Generator built with HTML,CSS and JavaScript.
+Password generator app build with HTML, CSS and Vanilla Javascript.